paulosjd/snippets-exercises/js-notes/events.md

 AJAX
 ----
-he jQuery `ajax()` method returns a Promise object.
+The jQuery `ajax()` method returns a Promise object.
 Using Promises with Ajax allows us to bind multiple callback functions to our request, write flexible code where our ajax handling logic is in a different place than our actual request, and wait for multiple requests to complete before starting an action.

 Here is an example of separating the handling logic from the actual request: